AlainPaillou/JETSONSKY/README.md

 - Some bugs removed
 - add a checkbox (STAB) to enable image stabilization
 - add a checkbox (TRF) to enable Turbulence Reduction Filter.
 Associated with a slider from 0.5 to 10 (the lower is the value, the lower the turbulence will be)
-- add the possibility to get the undebayer video (for colour video) if checkbox "Filter ON" is unchecked if a camera is plugged.
-If you save a video, it will be uncompressed format with undebayered video.
+- add the possibility to get the un debayer video (for colour video) if checkbox "Filter ON" is unchecked if a camera is plugged.
+If you save a video, it will be uncompressed format with an debayered video.

 **** 2024-01-01 UPDATE : 1 new version uploaded V41_06RC.